 Process and people controls

-- A written information security policy, reviewed annually — required by statute in IL, MA, NY, and a growing list of other jurisdictions, and by virtually every carrier regardless of state
+- A written information security policy, reviewed annually — required by statute in IL, MA, NY, and a growing list of other jurisdictions, and requested by many carrier forms regardless of state

 - A documented incident response plan, with a tabletop exercise in the last 12 months